 Work in organizations, or in the collaboration among organizations is often structured as projects.
 Almost any individual in an organization can be called upon to participate in or lead a project.
 Projects have deliverables that must be met within an agreed-upon time frame and budget.
 In this course, students learn the basic concepts and processes of project management including how to establish standards of performance, allot time, calculate costs, develop work-break-down structures, and delineate critical pathways.
 Students also learn about software tools available to plan and track successful projects to completion.
 Work in organizations, or in the collaboration among organizations, is often structured as projects.
 Almost any individual in an organization can be called upon to participate in or lead a project.
 Projects have "deliverables" that must be met within an agreed-upon time frame and budget.
+In this course, students learn the basic concepts and processes of project management: how to establish standards of performance, allot time, calculate costs, develop work-break-down structures, ellot time, or in the collaboration among organizations, is often structured as projects.
+Almost any individual in an organization can be called upon to participate in or lead a project.
+Projects have "deliverables" that must be met within an agreed-upon time frame and budget.
 In this course, students learn the basic concepts and processes of project management: how to establish standards of performance, allot time, calculate costs, develop work breakdown structures, delineate critical pathways, enlist people and resources, and motivate accomplishment.

-LOS 3325 Applied Project Management II (4 Credits)
+LOS 3325 Applied Project Management II (3 Credits)

 This applied project management course is a continuation of concepts learned in LOS 3300 Project Management and focuses on project management strategies and tactics, including understanding data, tracking, and software used to manage projects.
-A project will be managed from conceptualization to evaluation, and will employ hands-on use of project management tools to execute projects related to their major.
-Students focus on real-world examples, best practices, and have the opportunity to develop, deploy, and evaluate project management tools and technologies.
+A project will be managed from conceptualization to evaluation.
+Students must register for a corresponding lab section.
 Prerequisite: LOS 3300.